-Why 2-3 hours visit duration is ideal for solo trip: Allows time to explore the hanok courtyard, enjoy tea, and attend a performance without rushing.
+Why 2-3 hours visit duration is ideal for solo trip: Enough time to explore the courtyard, enjoy tea, and attend a performance.

-Walk around the traditional courtyard and carp pond.
+Wander the traditional wooden courtyard and carp pond.

 Kohojae Royal Tea & Dessert:

-Taste seasonal sweets and premium tea in a hanok room.
+Taste seasonal tea and dessert set in a hanok room.

 daniel lee